DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 | One leg | GPIO 3 (RX0) | Defined as `BUTTON_PIN` in code |
 | Other leg | GND | Internal pull-up is enabled in code |

-> GPIO 3 is the RX0 serial pin.
-It works fine as a button input when you are not actively using the Serial monitor.
-Once you have flashed the board and are done debugging, this is perfectly safe to use.
+> GPIO 3 is the RX0 serial pin, so we cannot use the serial monitor to send commands to the ESP32-CAM.
+However, we can still receive data from the ESP32-CAM on the serial monitor for debugging

 ### SD Card